moogacs/docs.buf.build/docs/bsr/remote-generation/plugin-example.md

 Once we prepared the Dockerfile, the next step is to build and tag an image.

-We'll do so locally by running the following command:
+We'll do so locally by running this command:

 ```terminal
 $ docker build -f Dockerfile.twirp -t plugins.buf.build/demolab/twirp:v8.1.0-1 .